Starfall-s-Hearth/Librarium-F.O.S./README.md

 ## About The Project

-Librarium F.O.S.
-(Fake Operating System) is an opinionated shell environment built for a specific setup: **Termux** running the **pacman** bootstrap and **Fish Shell**.
-It's not a new shell, but a complete framework for managing your entire command-line experience through a simple, declarative interface.
+Librarium S.I.D.E.
+(Smart Integrated Dev Environment) is a framework that transforms your terminal into an intelligent, integrated development environment.
+It's built for a specific setup: **Termux** running the **pacman** bootstrap and **Fish Shell**.

+Instead of being a passive shell, S.I.D.E. acts as an active assistant that manages your entire toolchain, automates your workflow, and provides context-aware information, much like a graphical IDE.

 ### Key Points